Mixd/PackerWP/README.md

 ## Starting a new project

-To get started, you'll need to download the latest release from Github and unzip it into the root of your project.
+To get started, you'll need to install PackerWP into your project using composer

-Next, you'll want to install a few dependencies.

 ```
 $ composer require mixd/packerwp